DridriLaBastos/EasyProfile/README.md

 //Code to profile
 Stop();
 ```
+**If you encouter a bug or want to request a feature, please open an issue in the githuh repo at https://github.com/DridriLaBastos/EasyProfile**

 The profiler also comes with two modes: a *dynamic* mode and a *static* mode.
 ## Dynamic mode